AhzamBardai/Visual-Studio-Terminal/README.md

 # Visual-Studio-Terminal
 This is a windows .net console application which allows you to open visual studio projects from the command line.
-This will only work if you have
+This will only work if you have .NET framework v4 installed on your windows machine.

 ## Instructions
 - To use this you have to build this solution in visual studio or download the `studio.exe` file in the repo.